fernandocastor/readability_legibility/notes_rq3.md

 - **Correctness of answers, personal opinion, time to determine whether they understood or not**.
 Each subject studied 8 methods extracted from a group of 50 .
 They had to study the methods.
 For each method, participants were asked to first answer whether they understood the method or not (personal opinion).
 If they stated that they did understand, they were then asked three verification questions about the method (correctness).
 Measures a number of different metrics to assess whether any of them is a good predictor for "code understandability".
 Time was measured only until the subject clicked that shee understood the code or not.
 Also assigned a binary judgement to subject understanding (if 2 of the 3 verification questions were answered correctly) and compared that with whether they believe they understand the code or not .

-- **One-line summary of the program, percentage of recalled lines, percentage of recalled lines following one presented by the experiments and order of the lines**.
+- **One-line summary of the program, correctness of answers.** Correctness was measured in terms of percentage of recalled lines, percentage of recalled lines following one presented by the experiments and order of the lines.
 Experiments aiming to verify the existence of beacons.
 Participants studied printed copies of a short program.
 Asked to understand it and memorize it.
 Then asked to summarize and recall.
 Second experiment: copy of a program, subjects were given 7 cards with one line of code each.
 Asked to write the following two lines.

 - **Time to complete the task, visual focus**.
 How long developers inspected the code to find a defect.
 Time spent looking at different parts of the code and the direction of reading of the subjects.
 Participants were asked to find a defect in a code snippet, which was repeated four times.
 Two snippets had semantic defects and two had syntactic defects.
 In our study we compared short, mostly single-word identifier names (“short” condition) with longer compound identifier names.
 Used the type of defect as a control.